What To Do If Your Identity Is Stolen

 “Even if you are on top of things, it can happen to you,” warns Angel.
 His advice is to watch for red flags: receiving a denial for credit you didn’t apply for, a welcome notice from an account you didn’t open, or if you stop receiving regular correspondence from your current bank or credit company, because fraudsters have taken over your accounts and changed the address.

-Additional preventive measures that members can also elect include choosing to opt-out of the Consumer Credit Reporting Industry list to stop unsolicited credit card and pre-approved applications from bombarding their mailbox and potentially getting into the wrong hands.
+Additional preventive measures that members can elect include choosing to opt out of the Consumer Credit Reporting Industry list in order to stop unsolicited credit card and pre-approved applications from bombarding their mailbox and potentially getting into the wrong hands.

 Immediately After ID Theft is Discovered